phuse-org/PODR/README.md

 PODR integrates health-related Open Data across agencies, within departments of each relevant agency, and across countries.
 PODR gives users a single interface to search across all available datasets.

-NIHPO and PhUSE intend PODR to:
+NIHPO and PHUSE intend PODR to:
-* Increase PhUSE member engagement with PhUSE’s Working Groups and events.
+* Increase PHUSE member engagement with PHUSE’s Working Groups and events.
 * Eliminate user’s time-consuming “Data Prep” process of loading and massaging raw data.
 “From Zero to Analysis” in under five minutes.
-* Accelerate discovery of solutions to data-centric challenges posed by PhUSE sponsors, members.
+* Accelerate discovery of solutions to data-centric challenges posed by PHUSE sponsors, members.
-* Make it easier for PhUSE members to learn new tools and technologies (Jupyter, Python, R).
+* Make it easier for PHUSE members to learn new tools and technologies (Jupyter, Python, R).
-* Give each PhUSE member the opportunity to quickly launch new projects and collaborative research projects with other members.
+* Give each PHUSE member the opportunity to quickly launch new projects and collaborative research projects with other members.
 * Make data analytics accessible to all levels of users, from Excel users to power users.

-Where PhUSE members will not need any IT involvement to use PODR.
+And where PHUSE members will not need any IT involvement to use PODR.

 # Background